tanya-jp/lab-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-We are looking for post-docs, graduate students (fully funded) and a full time research assistant to work on multiple projects.
+We are looking for a post-doc, graduate students (fully funded) and a full time research assistant to work on multiple projects.
 For more details, check out the featured projects with open positions.

 I can currently supervise graduate students in: